fwanalwenge/dsc-phase-3-project-v2-3/README.md

 Due to heightened competition in the telecommunications industry, SyriaTel is increasingly concerned with accurately forecasting customer churn as a means to maintain a competitive edge.
 Customer retention is of utmost importance to the company since it is more cost-effective to keep existing customers than to acquire new ones.
 By leveraging data analysis and predictive analytics, SyriaTel aims to uncover trends and signals that can help them foresee customer actions and take proactive steps to minimize churn rates.
 Thus, SyriaTel is in search of predictive machine learning models that can anticipate whether customers are likely to churn or not.
 This, in turn, will enable the company to implement preemptive measures for retaining these customers.
 The data used for this analysis will include information about customer demographics such as location and usage patterns, including call histories and charges.
 It is essential for SyriaTel to continually adapt and update its models to keep pace with evolving customer behavior and changes in the market landscape to ensure the effectiveness of their customer retention strategies.

 #### Methodology
 This project strictly follows the CRISP-DM framework, which provides a structured path encompassing phases like comprehension, data preparation, model development, assessment, and implementation.
-The project will explore a range of models, commencing with a fundamental logistic regression model and advancing to more complex alternatives such as Decision Trees.
+The project will explore a range of models, commencing with a fundamental logistic regression model and advancing to more complex alternatives such as Decision Trees and Random Forest.
 The performance evaluation will rely on key metrics including accuracy, precision, recall, and F1-score.

 #### Objectives
 * Create machine learning models that can predict customer churn by using data to analyze customer features.